LauraSp/QUIDDIT/README.md

 # QUIDDIT
-Quantification of Infrared active Defects in Diamond and Inferred Temperatures
+QUantification of Infrared active Defects in Diamond and Inferred Temperatures

 **license:** You are free to download and use QUIDDIT and all its components.